The Pomerat is a small cross between the Pomeranian and Rat Terrier. These active dogs are known for their playfulness and high energy.

 How to Find Reputable Pomerat Breeders?

-Major kennel clubs around the world all have a database of reputable breeders which you can search on their website.
+Major kennel clubs around the world all have a database of reputable breeders that you can search on their website.

 You will also find regional breed clubs will have directories and listings of breeders.